Inter-Process Communication (IPC)¶

 When the decision is needs_human, the host creates a pending approval (broadcast to the chat channel) and does not write a response file.
 The container blocks until the human approves or denies, or the 300-second timeout expires.

-The security: prefix is registered as a prefix handler — all security:* IPC types route to the same handler module.
-This makes the namespace extensible for future security gates without additional IPC wiring.
+The security: prefix is registered as a prefix handler — all security:* IPC types route to the same handler module, so adding new security gates needs no extra IPC wiring.

 Container-Side MCP Server¶